ICC to open office in Venezuela, prosecutor says | Politics

 ICC to open office in Venezuela, prosecutor says

-International Criminal Court prosecutor Karim Khan, appearing on Venezuelan state television on a visit to Caracas on Thursday, said the court will open an office there.
+International Criminal Court prosecutor Karim Khan said on Thursday during a visit to Venezuelan capital Caracas that the court will open an office there, amid a preliminary investigation into alleged human rights violations by officials.

-Khan last visited in November, when he said he would open an investigation into possible crimes against humanity in Venezuela, which is in the midst of a long-running social and economic crisis.
+Khan last visited in November, when he said he would open an investigation into possible crimes against humanity allegedly committed since 2017 by officials in Maduro's government.
+Maduro said at the time he respected the decision but did not share it.

+"I know my visit here has not been simple," Khan said through an official translation, adding Maduro was "very clear" last year that investigation by the ICC was unwarranted.
+"We have had a frank exchange," Khan said, adding the men agreed that "the ICC prosecutor can open an office in Caracas.
+It is a very important, very significant step."

+For his part, Maduro said he welcomed the visit by the ICC and that they have the capacity to give technical assistance to help Venezuela advance.
+A team of United Nations investigators said last year that Venezuela's judicial system has perpetuated human rights violations as part of a state policy to quash opposition to Maduro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)